 Chronic Pelvic Pain

-Pelvic pain is located between the belly button and hips.
+Pelvic pain is located between the belly button and the hips and groin.
 If it lasts for six months or more it is called chronic pelvic pain.
 It is often difficult to figure out what is the source of the pain.
 Pelvic pain can be caused by problems in the:

 Male Pelvis Organs